ParaCoToUl/noarr-pipelines/bindings/README.md

     #endif
     ```

     When you create the wrapper function, make sure its arguments are supported by the language you are interested in accelerating.
-The R language is more limiting in this regard than python (which supports almost arbitrary types)
+The R language is more limiting in this regard than Python (which supports almost arbitrary types)

     - for more info on R's supported types, type `?.C` into an R console
-    - for more info on python's supported types, read the [ctypes](https://docs.python.org/3/library/ctypes.html) documentation.
+    - for more info on Python's supported types, read the [ctypes](https://docs.Python.org/3/library/ctypes.html) documentation.

 2. compile the code into a shared dynamic library (this will be different depending on the compiler you use and the platform).
 We will describe how it is done for nvcc as our main focus is GPU acceleration using CUDA: